centennial-struggles/CS3/pages/contact.md

 [To see their tips, click here.](https://web.archive.org/web/20231208092855/https://www.ala.org/alcts/preservationweek/howto/digital-preservation-tips/)

+**Fellow workers at IU Libraries are currently writing a guide for preserving digital files (pictures, videos, audio, etc.).
+Once that guide is released, we will post a link to it here.**

 <!--
 ## Who can I contact at IU Libraries that could help me talk through my options for preserving and disemminating materials?